tapetums/TTBase/TTBase.English.md

 ```c
 PLUGIN_INFO** WINAPI TTBPlugin_GetAllPluginInfo(void);
 ```
-　Returns the pointer of the pointer array that consists of all the information of the pluguin information structure of the pluguins in TTBase.
+　Returns the pointer of the pointer array that consists of all the information of the pluguin information structure in TTBase.
 The last value is set to be nullptr.
 You can detect the tail of the array with it.

 ================================================================